Welcome to the Health Center

 Phoenix, Arizona 85037

 First-aid and medical care provided by the school nurse is primarily for illnesses or injuries that occur at school during the school day.
-The Health Center is not a primary care facility like a doctor's office.
-The nurse is qualified to collaborate with you and your child's physician to provide an educational environment in which your child can learn and thrive.
+The Health Center is NOT a primary care facility like a doctor's office, Urgent Care or the ER.
+The nurse is qualified to collaborate with you and your child's physician to provide a healthy educational environment in which your child can learn and thrive.
 The nurse does not make medical diagnoses, prescribe treatments or medications, but can provide treatments and medications as prescribed by a physician with a doctor's order.

 ILLNESS / COMMUNICABLE DISEASE